Feb 24, 2025

 How to estimate the cost of web portal development

-To better understand the pricing of developing a web portal, let’s break down the entire process and effort for designing and developing a functional web portal.
+To better understand the pricing of developing a web portal, let’s break down the process and list the required skills and effort.

 Web portal development process

 Like any other software development process, web portal development consists of several major stages, including research, UX/UI design, engineering, testing and debugging.
-Different specialists – developers, designers, QA – are involved at different stages of portal development and therefore have different workloads.
+Different specialists – developers, designers, QA – are involved at different stages and therefore have different workloads.

 To develop a relatively simple web portal, you will need a cross-functional team: